vandenbergweb/BarnBookings/replit.md

 - Updated facility rules: "Arrive on time.
 No gum, sunflower seeds or collared drinks.
 Only use the space that you rented or you will be billed for the other space that was used."
 - Changed admin booking display order to chronological (current to future)
 - All timezone handling set to EST
-- Prepared for cancellation policy and liability waiver integration at checkout
+- Integrated cancellation policy and liability waiver documents into checkout with digital signature requirement

 # User Preferences